r-huijts/opentk-mcp/README.md

 Would you like me to find more information about either of these MPs?"

+### Example 5: Finding Upcoming Parliamentary Activities

+**User Query:** "What parliamentary activities are scheduled for next week?"

+**AI Assistant Process:**
+1. Uses `get_upcoming_activities` to retrieve scheduled parliamentary activities
+2. Filters and organizes activities by date

+**Response Example:**
+"Here are the key parliamentary activities scheduled for next week:

+**Monday, April 28, 2025:**
+- 10:00 AM: Committee meeting on Climate Policy (Thorbeckezaal)
+- 2:00 PM: Plenary debate on the Spring Budget (Plenaire zaal)

+**Tuesday, April 29, 2025:**
+- 9:30 AM: Technical briefing on Digital Security (Troelstrazaal)
+- 1:00 PM: Committee meeting on Healthcare Reform (Groen van Prinstererzaal)

+**Wednesday, April 30, 2025:**
+- 10:00 AM: Plenary debate on Housing Crisis (Plenaire zaal)
+- 3:00 PM: Roundtable discussion with experts on Energy Transition (Thorbeckezaal)

+Would you like more details about any of these activities?"

 ## Project Concept

 The OpenTK project is a Model Context Protocol (MCP) server that provides access to Dutch parliamentary data through a standardized interface.
 It serves as a bridge between large language models (LLMs) and the Dutch Parliament's information systems, allowing AI assistants to search, retrieve, and analyze parliamentary documents, debates, and member information.